-The database engine in all of the versions is fully compatible with any Zen database, and was designed with a common architecture.
+The database engine in all of these editions is fully compatible with any Zen database, and was designed with a common architecture.
 To upgrade from Workgroup to Enterprise Server typically requires no changes to your application or to your database.
-Simply install the new version and you are ready to go.
+Simply install the new edition and you are ready to go.
 Because Cloud Server uses a different license model, it requires a full installation.
-You cannot upgrade Zen Enterprise Server or Workgroup to Cloud Server.
+You cannot upgrade Zen Enterprise Server or Workgroup directly to Cloud Server.